-Accordingly, we use the term "interference' in its generic sense.
-The level or amount of interference that may be acceptable from a legal standpoint after the balancing the competing public interest benefits is not addressed in this report.1 Those decisions are best addressed in the context of specific services that may be involved in specific sharing proposals.
+In the context of this report we use the term "interference" in its generic sense.
+The level or amount of interference that may be acceptable from a legal standpoint after balancing the competing public interest benefits is not addressed in this report.4 Those decisions are best addressed in the context of specific services that may be involved in specific sharing proposals.

 Neither the public interest nor consumer welfare is maximized where the allocation of new services leads to a level of interference where existing equipment or new services are unable to operate.
 For example, a new service that could provide billions of dollars in economic activity may never realize its potential if the equipment is subject to interference, which prevents the service from operating.
 The same is true for incumbent services.
-Moreover, providing certainty from such interference is essential to the development of technology, provision of quality of service and stimulation of investment in communications services.
+Moreover, providing certainty from such harmful interference is essential to the development of technology, provision of quality of service and stimulation of investment in communications services.
 Certainty from such interference is also important for proper planning by the users of government spectrum.
-The key is to balance and optimize the services, both old and new, that will be made available to the public.
+The key is to balance and optimize the services, both old and new, that will be made available to the public, and to resolve questions on specific examples in a timely manner.
 These issues become quite complex as different service architectures either share spectrum or operate on adjacent frequencies.
 Interference problems become more challenging as new services and generations of equipment, some not anticipated when the initial sharing rules were implemented, commence operating in a particular band.
 Moreover, present enforcement rules and policies appear to be insufficient to prevent interference or have the interfering entity internalize the costs of causing interference to victim receivers.